Jess-Dowd/Jess-Dowd/README.md

 <h3 align="center">A passionate full stack developer.
 Web development calls to all my passions; it incorporates creativity and problem solving and I'm allowed to break it to improve the code (in a separate Git branch, of course).
 I love applying responsive design principles and watching my web pages shrink into mobile screens and still look amazing.
 It's oddly satisfying.
 I think in a way I'm kind of like those web pages; I'm moldable, but I still keep my creative flair intact.</h3>
 <br>
 <h3 align="center">
-  My specialties include MERN stack development, quickly learning new skills and programming languages, problem-solving, domain-driven design, responsive design principles, website optimization, and BEM methods of organizing code.
-I'm still enthusiastically grabbing onto any other programming languages, frameworks, or principles I can integrate into the coding web in my head.
+  My specialties include Front-End development, React, JSX, CSS, quickly learning new skills and programming languages, problem-solving, domain-driven design, responsive design principles, website optimization, and BEM methods of organizing code.
+I'm still enthusiastically learning any other programming languages, frameworks, or principles I can integrate into the coding web in my head.
 </h3>

 <h3 align="left">Connect with me:</h3>